 The EUROWA-2 project is developing tools which will help governments develop their oiled wildlife preparedness through an integrated approach.
 Responding well to oiled wildlife incidents and other marine wildlife emergencies needs a multidisciplinary, integrated approach where key authorities operate jointly.
 Over 25 Baltic Sea oil spill response authorities learned more about these tools at the 29th meeting of HELCOM Response.

-Saskia Sessions-Puplett (Sea Alarm/EUROWA Secretariat), gave an update on the EUROWA-2 project at the HELCOM Wildlife Response Group (WILDLIFE, formerly EWG-OWR) meeting on 29 September.
-Saskia recapped the objectives of the project and outlined three tools which are being developed:
+Saskia Sessions-Puplett (Sea Alarm/EUROWA Secretariat), gave an update on the EUROWA-2 project at the meeting on 29 September, including a summary of the outcomes of the (WILDLIFE, formerly EWG-OWR) group .
+Saskia recapped the objectives of the EUROWa-2 project and outlined three tools which are being developed:

 - Recommendations on structure and content of a national oiled wildlife response plan which will provide a step by step guide for authorities on what guidance a plan needs to provide and why.

 - Exercise guidelines giving pointers to authorities on organising a range of wildlife response exercises for countries at different stages of their preparedness.